phetsims/build-a-nucleus/doc/implementation-notes.md

   the ParticleAtom particles.
 - __protonShellPositions__: Array to keep track of where a proton particle can be placed in the energy levels.
-This array exists only in the ParticleNucleus.
+This array exists only in the ShellModelNucleus.
 - __neutronShellPositions__: Array to keep track of where a neutron particle can be placed in the energy levels.
-This array exists only in the ParticleNucleus.
+This array exists only in the ShellModelNucleus.

 The ParticleView's of the model particles are kept track of in the `particleViewMap`, a lookup map which uses the particle's id as a key.
 All ParticleView's are stored in the map, including the mini-atom ParticleView's.